I have some good news.

 Post-fermented teas, like pu’er can last for decades.
 In fact, these teas actually get better with age like wine.

 Pu’er also increases in value as it ages, with some older pu’er teas selling at auction for tens, or even hundreds, of thousands of dollars.
+Read about the differences between oolong and pu-erh here.

 The way you store your tea is vital to its longevity and overall taste and freshness.
 You should keep your tea in a dark and dry location, such as a cupboard or pantry.